android2221/resume/src/Resume.md

 - Built Web APIs and stateless data processors with C# .Net Core 2, Dapper, and Azure SQL
 - Delivered several micro-services for an ETL pipeline using C# .Net Core and Azure Service Bus
 - Created and maintained Kubernetes architecture using Helm and CI/CD pipelines in Azure DevOps
-- Designed and implemented an automated environment creation pipeline, multi-tenant database configuration, and a database migrations methodology using DbUp
+- Designed and implemented an automated environment creation pipeline
+- Set up a multi-tenant database configuration and performed migrations using DbUp

 **Software Engineer & Site Reliability Engineer**
 *Trimble - Westminster, CO | March 2018 - November 2018*